otienonick/otienonick/README.md

 - 🌱 I’m currently learning everything 🤣
 - 👯 I’m looking to collaborate with other developers.
 - ⚡ Fun fact: I love  banter😻
-- ✍🏼  I’m currently focusing on Go language.
+- ✍🏼  I’m currently focusing on Go language and PHP.